 1) Say Yes to Waste Less

 The Year Towards Zero Waste can also be the year we start cultivating our habit of using reusables.
-Bring Your Own bottles, cups, utensils and shopping bags, there are plenty of guides out there that consumers can follow to kick start a personal zero waste journey!
+BYO your bottles, cups, utensils and shopping bags!
+There are plenty of guides out there that consumers can follow to kick start a personal zero waste journey.

 2) Recycle Right